-Patients who have undergone LSG but have experienced weight recidivism or have developed certain complications, such as new reflux symptoms, can be managed surgically by a second intervention, such re-LSG; conversion to biliopancreatic diversion with duodenal switch; or Roux-en-Y gastric bypass.
-Single anastomosis duodenoileal bypass with SG represents a new option, but data are limited in the literature and must be validated over time [9,10].
+Patients who have undergone LSG but have experienced weight recidivism or have developed complications, such new as symptoms, can be managed surgically by a second intervention, such re-LSG; conversion biliopancreatic diversion with duodenal switch; or Roux-en-Y gastric bypass.
+Single anastomosis duodenal bypass with SG represents a new option, but data are limited in the literature and must be validated over time [9,10].